South Korea's Park offers a fresh start but scant detail in budget debut

 While South Korea's economy largely escaped the global financial crisis unscathed and grew at a respectable 2.4 percent so far this year, it remains heavily dependent on large export conglomerates to drive that growth.

-South Korea's population is ageing more rapidly than any other and retirees are crowding out younger people from the job market in response to poor social safety programmes.
+South Korea's population is ageing more rapidly than any other and retirees are crowding out younger people from the job market in response to poor social safety programs.

 More than one in three South Koreans will be aged 65 or older in 30 years, versus one in eight now.